andrebask/thesis/07 - chapter2.md

 RIFE [@RIFE2015] is Java web application framework which allows web applications to benefit from first-class continuations.
 RIFE's pure Java continuation engine, which uses Java bytecode manipulation to implement continuations, has been extracted into a standalone Java library.
 It works similar to the Javaflow library, but it allows continuation capturing only within a specific method (`processElement`), so that there is always only one activation frame per continuation [@Stadler2009].

 #### PicoThreads
-A PicoThread is a lightweight, user-level Java thread that can be cooperatively-scheduled, dispatched and suspended.
+A PicoThread is a lightweight, user-level Java thread that can be cooperatively-scheduled, dispatched and suspended [@begel2000picothreads].
 PicoThreads are implemented in the Java bytecode language via a Java class-to-class translation.
 The translation produces threaded programs that yield control and a continuation sufficient to restart the thread where it left off.
 A PicoThread continuation is a Java object which contains a reference to the object and method in which it was created.
 Since Java’s procedure call stacks do not have dynamic extent, PicoThread continuations also contain extra state to store a method’s local variables.
-PicoThread continuations extend Java exceptions, so that we may take advantage of Java’s zero-cost exception mechanism to pass continuations from method to method.
+PicoThread continuations extend Java exceptions, so that they can take advantage of Java’s zero-cost exception mechanism to pass continuations from method to method.
 However the authors PicoThreads were unable to find a Java implementation fast enough to use the library effectively.

 #### Matthias Mann’s continuations library
 Matthias Mann’s continuations library implements continuations in Java using the ASM bytecode manipulation and analysis framework.
-The library provides an API allows to write coroutines and iterators in a sequential way.
+The library provides an API allows to write coroutines and iterators in a sequential way [@ContinuationsLib2015].

 ### Kawa's continuations
-Kawa continuations are implemented using Java exceptions, and can be used for early exit, but not to implement coroutines or generators [@Bothner1998].
+Kawa provides a restricted type of continuations, that are implemented using Java exceptions, and can be used for early exit, but not to implement coroutines or generators [@Bothner1998].
 ```
-class callcc extends Procedure1
+    class callcc extends Procedure1 {
-{ ...;
+	    ...;
-  public Object apply1(Object arg1)
+	    public Object apply1(Object arg1) {
-  {
 		    Procedure proc = (Procedure) arg1;
 		    Continuation cont
 			    = new Continuation ();
 		    try { return proc.apply1(cont); }
-    catch (CalledContinuation ex)
+		    catch (CalledContinuation ex) {
-      {
 			    if (ex.continuation != cont)
 				    throw ex;  // Re-throw.
 			    return ex.value;
-      }
-    finally
-      {
+		    } finally {
 			    cont.mark_invalid();
 		    }
 	    }
     }
 ```
- The `Procedure` that implements `call-with-current-continuation` creates a continuation object `cont`, which is the “current continuation”, and passes it to the incoming Procedure `proc`.
+ The `Procedure` that implements `call-with-current-continuation` creates a continuation object `cont`, that represents the current continuation, and passes it to the incoming Procedure `proc`.
 If `callcc` catches a `CalledContinuation` exception it means that `proc` invoked some `Continuation`.
 If it is the continuation of the current `callcc` instance, the code returns the value passed to the continuation; otherwise it re-throws up the stack until a matching handler is reached.

 The method `mark_invalid` marks a continuation as invalid, to detect unsupported invocation of cont after `callcc` returns.
 (A complete implementation of continuations would instead make sure the stacks are moved to the heap, so they can be returned to an an arbitrary future time.)
 ```
-class Continuation extends Procedure1
+    class Continuation extends Procedure1 {
-{ ...;
+	    ...;
-  public Object apply1(Object arg1)
+	    public Object apply1(Object arg1) {
-  {
-    throw new CalledContinuation
+		    throw new CalledContinuation (arg1, this);
-	      (arg1, this);
 	    }
     }
 ```
 A `Continuation` is the actual continuation object that is passed to `callcc`'s argument; when it is invoked, it throws a `CalledContinuation` that contains the continuation and the value returned.
 ```
     class CalledContinuation
-    extends RuntimeException
+	    extends RuntimeException {
-{ ...;
+	    ...;
 	    Object value;
 	    Continuation continuation;
 	    public CalledContinuation
-    (Object value, Continuation cont)
+		    (Object value, Continuation cont) {
-  {
 		    this.value = value;
 		    this.continuation = cont;
 	    }
     }
 ```